filip-michalsky/SalesGPT/api-website/index.rst

    :maxdepth: 2
    :caption: Contents:

+.. role:: red-text
 :red-text:`We have just begun building this website and are still actively working on it.
 Any suggestions to improve readability / desired contents are welcome!
-Please contact @chemik-bit on Github.
+Please contact @chemik-bit on Github.`

 Indices and tables
 ==================